About

 Promoting dialogue and scholarship to provide an interdisciplinary understanding of contemporary Turkey.

-Each year, the Keyman Modern Turkish Studies Program brings together scholars from around the world to discuss some of the most pressing issues facing Turkey from a global perspective.
-This year the conference’s theme will be “Heritage.”
-Within the purview of this conference, we follow a capacious and interdisciplinary approach to questions of heritage, including tangible, intangible, and natural heritage within the territory of contemporary Turkey and surrounding regions.
+Each year, the Keyman Modern Turkish Studies Program at Northwestern University’s Buffett Institute for Global Affairs brings together scholars from around the world to discuss some of the most pressing issues facing Turkey from a global perspective.
+This year’s conference with the theme “Freedom and Unfreedom in James Baldwin’s Istanbul,” is currently postponed.

 Understanding contemporary Turkey in connection with global social processes, problems and conflicts.